fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

       this->log_ACTIVITY_HI_SetBlinkingState(on_off);
 ```

-Save the file and in the terminal, run the following to verify your component is building correctly.
+Run the following to verify your component is building correctly.

 ```bash
 fprime-util build